Chengdu University of Traditional Chinese Medicine

-The Chengdu University of Traditional Chinese Medicine (CDUTCM; 成都中医药大学) is a provincial public medical research university in Chengdu, Sichuan, China.
+The Chengdu University of Traditional Chinese Medicine (CDUTCM; 成都中医药大学) is a provincial public medical university in Chengdu, Sichuan, China.
+It is affiliated with the Province of Sichuan, and co-sponsored by the provincial government, the Ministry of Education, and the National Administration of Traditional Chinese Medicine.
+The university is part of the Double First-Class Construction.
 Founded 1956, the university is one of the four earliest traditional Chinese medicine colleges established after the Chinese Civil War.

-The university is now sponsored by the Sichuan Government, the Ministry of Education, and the National Administration of Traditional Chinese Medicine.
-It is one of the 147 universities in the national Double First Class University Plan.